xsavory/astra/apps/expert-forum-2025/PRD.md

   * **Booth name**
   * **Description**
   * **Poster image URL**
-  * **Question text**
+  * **Multiple questions** (stored as JSON array, one randomly selected per participant)
-* Purpose: Introduce Astra subsidiaries, educate about company products and nutrition awareness.
+* Purpose: Introduce Astra subsidiaries, educate about company products.
+* **Question Display Logic:** When participant accesses a booth, frontend randomly selects ONE question from the available questions array to display

 ---